Heemyk/wave_sim_v1/docs/development.md

 The current implementation is CPU-based but designed for easy GPU migration:

 ### Current CPU Implementation
-- FEniCS uses PETSc for linear algebra
+- SfePy uses SciPy for linear algebra
 - Direct solvers (LU) for small problems
-- Iterative solvers (GMRES) for large problems
+- Iterative solvers (CG/GMRES) for large problems

 ### Future GPU Implementation
 1. **Replace PETSc with CuPy/CuBLAS** for GPU linear algebra